 (Back in Portland, while Mr. Mglej’s case against Sheriff Gardner and Garfield County was working its way up to the 10th Circuit Court of Appeals, a man who appears to have been the same Matthew T. Mglej was arrested for playing his violin on the sidewalk outside the Federal courthouse while naked.
 Mr. Mglej’s lawsuit against the city of Portland for false arrest and other violations of his rights made its way to the 9th Circuit Court of appeals.
 Public nudity as a form of expressive conduct is legal in Oregon, but the 9th Circuit decided in 2018 that the Portland police were entitled to qualified immunity because it wasn’t clearly established law that Mr. Mglej’s naked violin-playing was “expressive conduct”.
 Perhaps the judges thought he needed to play with more feeling?
 But we digress.
 That was a separate case, and we can’t be 100% certain that it involved the same Matthew T. Mglej of Portland.)

-After Mr. Mglej’s bike was repaired and as he was preparing to leave town, Sheriff Gardner showed up at Mr. Gurle’s home, where Mr. Mglej was saying.
+After Mr. Mglej’s bike was repaired and as he was preparing to leave town, Sheriff Gardner showed up at Mr. Gurle’s home, where Mr. Mglej was staying.
 The Sheriff accosted Mglej and demanded that he show the Sheriff a drivers’ license or some other ID document.
 “When Mglej declined to give the deputy his ID before consulting with an attorney, Gardner arrested him,” according to the District Court’s restatement of Mr. Mglej’s complaint.

 Sheriff Gardner claimed to be investigating a possible $20 theft from a convenience store in town.
 But there had been no theft, as the Sheriff knew before he even got Mr. Mglej to the jail, and there had never been any basis for suspicion of Mr. Mglej — except that he was young and from out of town, which is not a lawful basis for detention, much less arrest.